-MAP-21 Compliance and Planning Factors
+FAST Act Compliance and Planning Factors

-In 2012, the federal government enacted the highway bill, MAP-21 (Moving Ahead for Progress in the 21st Century).
-The HTMPO will continue to implement the planning factors of MAP-21 and to be in compliance with all MAP-21 requirements.
-The HTMPO will work cooperatively with FHWA, FTA and the DOTD to ensure all requirements of MAP-21 are being implemented and followed.
-As a whole, the FY 2016-2017 UPWP addresses all eight planning factors; however, each task varies in the number of factors it addresses.
+In 2015, the federal government enacted the highway bill, FAST Act.
+The MPO will continue to implement the planning factors of the FAST Act and be in compliance with all FAST Act requirements.
+The MPO will work cooperatively with FHWA, FTA and the DOTD to ensure all requirements of the FAST Act are being implemented and followed.
+As a whole, the FY 2017-2018 UPWP addresses all ten planning factors; however, each task varies in the number of factors it addresses.
 Table 5 reflects the relationship between the tasks and the planning factors that are addressed.

-The 2016-2017 UPWP addresses a number of interrelated transportation issues aimed at maintaining a continuing, cooperative, and comprehensive planning process in the Urbanized Area.
-These issues are outlined in the SAFETEA-LU.
-The purpose of SAFETEA-LU is "to develop a National Intermodal Transportation System that is economically efficient, environmentally sound, and provides the foundation for the nation to compete in the global economy, and will move people and goods in an energy-efficient manner."
-Of major emphasis in this legislation is to provide states and local governments more flexibility in determining transportation solutions, whether transit or highways, and to provide enhanced planning and management system tools to guide them in the decision making process.
+The 2017-2018 UPWP addresses a number of interre-

+lated transportation issues aimed at maintaining a continuing, cooperative, and comprehensive planning process in the MPO Planning Area.
+Of major emphasis is to provide states and local governments more flexibility in determining transportation solutions, whether transit or highways, and to provide enhanced planning and management system tools to guide them in the decision making process.